Bagging by Learning to Singulate Layers Using Interactive Perception: Physical Experiments

 To train the perception module to recognize the rim and handles of bags, we collect a total of 7,500 images across 15 bags in 4 categories, with about 500 images for each bag, using the self-supervised process described in Sec.~\ref{subsec:perception_module}.
 The 4 categories are: non-reusable thin plastic bags made of LDPE, non-reusable thick plastic bags made of HDPE, drawstring bags including backpacks and mesh bags, and reusable fabric handbags.
 For the segmentation network, we use a U-Net architecture~\cite{ronneberger2015u} trained with soft DICE loss~\cite{milletari2016v}.
 We use one NVIDIA A100 GPU, with a batch size of 32, an initial learning rate of 5e-4, and a weight decay factor of 1e-5.
 The trained model achieves a 70\% intersection over union (IOU) on the validation set.

 To train the video classification model for \slip, we collect 800 video examples on 4 bags (one in each category), with 200 each.
 During data collection, for each sample, we manually set the bag into a roughly flat state, and then specify a grasp point as well as a grasp height.
 We randomize the grasp height so that the number of 0-layer, 1-layer, and 2-layer examples are balanced in the dataset.
-As described in Sec.~\ref{sec:slip}, we use a SlowFast network architecture~\cite{feichtenhofer2019slowfast}.
-The 32 image frames the model takes in are sampled from uniform intervals.
-We train the model on an A100 GPU with a batch size of 32, learning rate of 5e-4, and an Adam optimizer.
+As described in Sec.~\ref{sec:slip}, we use a SlowFast network architecture~\cite{feichtenhofer2019slowfast} with cross-entropy loss.
+We train the model on an A100 GPU with a batch size of 32, a learning rate of 5e-4, and an Adam optimizer.
 The trained model achieves a 90\% accuracy on the validation set.